 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

 Each mL of clear, colourless solution contains liraglutide 6 mg.
 Nonmedicinal ingredients: disodium phosphate dihydrate, propylene glycol, phenol, and water for injection.

 Who should NOT take this medication?

-- is allergic to liraglutide or to any of the ingredients of the medication
+- are allergic to liraglutide or any ingredients of the medication

-- has a personal or family history of thyroid cancer
+- have a personal or family history of thyroid cancer

-- has multiple endocrine neoplasia syndrome type 2 (a disease where people have tumours in more than one gland in their body)
+- have multiple endocrine neoplasia syndrome type 2 (a disease where people have tumours in more than one gland in their body)